CAYdenberg/wp-impactpubs/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Search PubMed, ORCiD, or ImpactStory and display publication information on your blog or website.
-Altmetric information from ImpactStory can be included.
+Include altmetrics from ImpactStory.

 == Description ==